lucasseiler/pytorch-rnn-lm/README.md

  | 0.1 | 4.21 | 67.12 |
  | 0.0 | 4.30 | 73.89 |

 Interestingly, the default setting of 0.5 turned out lead to the lowest test perplexity.
-Although a dropout of 0.5 seems to generally be a recommended setting, it is still somewhat surprising, that this model really is the performing of all 8 models.
+Although a dropout of 0.5 seems to generally be a recommended setting, it is still somewhat surprising, that this model really is the best performing of all 8 models.

 ## Generating